gbisaga/devops/aws-devops-allnotifications.md

   - Why use?
 To react in real time to changes
   - NOTE no more than 2 readers (else it throttles) from a stream at once, and global tables also puts a reader on; so if you use Global Tables, you can only have one lambda hooked up
     - So if you want more, have single lambda write to an SNS topic and fan it out to as many as you want
+- Outputs CloudWatch metrics such as SystemErrors (API 500 errors), ThrottledRequests, ConsumedReadCapacityUnits or ConsumedWriteCapacityUnits, TimeToLiveDeletedItemCount

+### EC2
+- Unified CloudWatch Agent
+  - Lets you do both metrics and logs
+  - 1) Create an EC2 role with the necessary CloudWatch putMetricsData and logs writing permissions, plus SSM
+  - 2) Example app: create an apache httpd server, want access_log and error_log logs forwarded to CloudWatch logs
+  - 3) Install unified CloudWatch agent - used to be a CloudWatch logs agent and a metrics system and script, etc. - now all in one
+  - KEY IDEA monitor host metrics to become custom metrics (per-core CPU, memory, disk) - good because standard CloudWatch metrics (1) are not per-core (2) don't collect memory

 ### Elastic Beanstalk
 - Can do SNS notifications - EB auto-creates and subscribes an email address.
+- Worker environments
+  - Two major use cases - a single worker can do both
+  - Long running workload (e.g encoding a video) - example program reads SQS queue to pick up work
+    - The SQS is created automatically, or can use an external queue (so it's not deleted)
+  - Perform scheduled work using a cron.yml file

 ### GuardDuty
 - Pulls three log types (CloudTrail, VPC flow, DNS)